yozhgoor/cargo-temp/README.md

     cargo-temp anyhow=ssh://git@github.com/dtolnay/anyhow.git
     ```

-If you have some problems with this, please refer to this:
+If you have some problems to add a dependency over SSH, please refer to this:
-[ssh-issue](ssh-issue).
+[Support SSH Git URLs](ssh-issue).
 If it doesn't help, please fill an issue.

 To choose a branch or a revision: